KyleSorenson/markdown-previewer/README.md

 * ~~Live typing / updating~~
 * ~~Pane resizing~~
+* Importing markdown from an .md file
+* Syntactic highlighting
+* Code copy button on hover (like GitHub)
 * Fill window toggle for each pane
 * Better styling (Material UI?)